skashfaazim/DS_Team_1_Project/README.md

 # Summary of Insights from the Models

-## 1. Linear Regression with One-Hot Encoding
+## 1. Linear Regression with One-Hot Encoding (Combined Day and Hour)

 ### What We Did:
 - Transformed categorical variables (`season`, `hr`, `workingday`) using one-hot encoding.